 Tourism and Recreation Activities

-About seven to 12.4 million tourists visit the Adirondack Park yearly.
+About 7 million to 12.4 million tourists visit Adirondack Park yearly.
 These tourists participate in a wide range of outdoor recreational activities for visitors.
 Some of these activities include:

 - Hiking and camping: The park is home to many trails that wind through the region’s mountains, forests, and lakes.
 There are many campsites and cabins available for overnight stays.